This is for all the parents that think no-one understands

 This is life on repeat.

-You just get told to co-sleep, accept it, it’s normal, just find a way, cry it out, get a village, the worst comment ‘you chose to be a mum so just deal with it’.
+You’re told to co-sleep, accept it, it’s normal, just find a way, get a village, cry it out, don’t cry it out.
+The worst comment ‘you chose to be a mum so just deal with it’.
 All great if any of these things work for you or are even possible, or don’t make you feel so bad that they send you further down the rabbit hole.

 Hours of rocking and attempting to feed to sleep in the night and it still not work.
-We even rang 111 in the early hours once after 2 hours of constant screaming and not been able to console her.
+We even rang 111 in the early hours once after 2 hours of constant screaming unable to console her.
 She was just exhausted.

 You tell your friends and family how bad it is as you naturally need to vent, and are secretly praying for someone to give you the magic sleep cure, but you think they think your exaggerating.
 Probably because they do.
 How can they understand?